ospalh/anki-addons/pages/Detailed audio field rules.md

 ## Card templates

 This page does not discuss in detail what to do with the audio data.
-Don’t forget to add them to some card templates.
+Don’t forget to add the audio fields to some card templates.
 Be creative.